by Mariana Freire, McLuhan & Davies Communications, Inc.

 3. Boost Collaboration

 Make the meeting more inclusive by encouraging active and frequent participation.
 Allocate some time in the agenda to ask members for their input and share potential solutions for a business challenge.
 Give team members a task for the meeting to keep them engaged.
-For instance, you can have someone taking notes, or recapping action items in the end, or even assign a member to be the “agenda-cop” to ensure the team doesn’t go off track and sticks with the agenda.
+For instance, you can have someone taking notes, or recapping action items in the end, or even assign a member to be the “agenda-cop” to ensure the team doesn’t go off track.
 This will help them stay engaged and active during the meeting.